 Through classes, a network of farming friends, and the Internet, the Pughs have experimented with growing a variety of food products.
 They raised bees for honey, grew vegetables, raised chickens for eggs and meat, and raised pigs and sheep.
 Their farming practices are driven by the desire for the health of food, soil, animals, the environment, and their customers.

 The chickens and sheep roam on 30 acres of pasture, where Dan uses rotational grazing methods in order to nurture the health of the sheep, the soil, and the grasses.
 “Our chickens benefit from being on pasture, too, by getting exercise and insects while fertilizing the ground.”

-Eager to share with their community, the Pughs soon began to sell their produce at the Columbia Farmers Market, he said, “because we believe it is the best market in the area,” citing “the diversity of both farmers and products.”
+Eager to share with their community, the Pughs soon began to sell their produce at Columbia Farmers Market, he said, “because we believe it is the best market in the area.”
+They value the diversity of both farmers and products.

-Dan quickly expanded his menu to include lunch, frozen soups and created a mobile food business called Fresh Harvest Grill.
+Dan quickly expanded his menu to include lunch and frozen soups.
+He created a mobile food business called Fresh Harvest Grill.
 During the week, he sets his grill up on-site at various businesses around Columbia and serves fresh, healthy meals at reasonable prices.

-As the mobile food business has grown, Dan has been able to hire employees to help him, including his kids, Eric 17 and Sarah 14.
-When possible, he uses products from other farmers market vendors and the meat he uses for his meals are always healthy and locally sourced.
+As the mobile food business has grown, Dan has been able to hire employees, including his children, Eric and Sarah.
+When possible, he uses products from other farmers market vendors, and his meats are locally sourced.

 Dan said he and his family are grateful for the loyalty of the Columbia customers who come to Columbia Farmers Market, “rain or shine.